BiosBoy/coconat/README.md

    ```
     yarn jest ./*/**.test.*
    ```
-That's all what you need to start build your own project!
+That's all what you need to start building your own project!
 Have fun and happy coding! :)

 # What is you have out of the box?
  ## Webpack: